 - Not making it clear what the user should do next.

 Make your navigation labels descriptive, clear, and dare I say boring.

-You may not even be aware of things that may cause this kind of confusion because you’re so familiar with your own site — you’re able to zip around lickity split!
+You may not even be aware of things that may cause confusion because you’re so familiar with your own site — you’re able to zip around lickity split!
 But you are not your user.

-That’s why usability testing is a wonderful thing.
+Usability testing is an amazing way to test whether your site has these types of problems.
 If you have the time and means to conduct one, they’re absolutely illuminating and can identify the big problem areas people might be having.

 Further reading: Website Usability Testing: A Must for Boosting Conversions